pvcraven/web-development-class/source/assignments/static_content_generators/static_content_generators.rst

   ranking in Google, as well as helping you keep things straight.
   So, for example, ``xbox_360.rst`` is a much better name for a page about the XBox 360 than a page named ``page4.rst``.
+* When you've deployed to S3 and CloudFront, check and make sure your images work and your links.
+Amazon cares about the case of your file names, and if you've ignored my advice at making everything lower case, it may haunt you here.

 Turn In
 -------